-- write simple, coherent narratives about personal experiences and those of others (real or fictional) - write about real events, recording these simply and clearly - demarcate most sentences with capital letters and full stops and use question marks when required - use present and past tense mostly correctly and consistently - use co-ordination (or / and / but) and some subordination (when / if / that / because) to join clauses - segment spoken words into phonemes and represent these by graphemes, spelling many correctly and making phonically plausible attempts at others - spell many common exception words - write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters - use spacing between words that reflects the size of the letters
+- write simple, coherent narratives about personal experiences and those of others (real or fictional) - write about real events, recording these simply and clearly - demarcate most sentences in their writing with capital letters and full stops, and use question marks correctly when required - use present and past tense mostly correctly and consistently - use co-ordination (e.g. or / and / but) and some subordination (e.g. when / if / that / because) to join clauses - segment spoken words into phonemes and represent these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others - spell many common exception words - form capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters - use spacing between words that reflects the size of the letters